 As NetApp's chief technology officer, Jay Kidd is responsible for the storage vendor's overall technology direction.
-We spoke with Kidd about what he sees as the top data storage trends for 2013, particularly around clustered storage
+We spoke with Kidd about what he sees as the top data storage trends for 2013, particularly around clustered storage, virtualization, flash and the cloud.

 What are the major data storage trends you see for 2013?